thejustinwalsh/react-concurrent-store/README.md

 const userStore = createStore(fetchUser(1));

 function UserProfile() {
-  // useStore resolves and caches the value from any calls to update between renders including transitions.
+  // useStore resolves and caches the value from calls to update between renders/transitions.
   // This behavior makes it trivial to work with promises and integrate with suspense. const userPromise = useStore(userStore);
   const user = use(userPromise);